-You probably wouldn’t guess by looking at it that this glass-and-wood retreat in the remote Chichibu mountains of Japan got its initial inspiration from a Phish concert in Maine.
+You probably wouldn’t guess by looking at it that this glass-and-wood retreat topped with a geodesic dome in the remote Chichibu mountains of Japan got its initial inspiration from a Phish concert in Maine.
 Tokyo-based outdoor clothing and gear designer Setsumasa Kobayashi attended a jam band festival at a campground along with some 60,000 other attendees and walked away with a vision for a sustainable getaway removed from the bustle of the city, where he could test out the products he creates.

 The result is a set of two dark-stained timber structures on an oversized wooden deck, each with a flat, habitable roof.
 Topping the larger volume is a geodesic dome for lounging, sleeping and stargazing.
 While the buildings were in progress, Kobayashi used the large wooden platform as a base for a North Face tent, experimenting with the idea of camping as a longer-term lifestyle rather than just an overnight or weekend experience.

 Everything about the retreat aims to incorporate a sense of adventure.
 All meals are served in camping gear, there’s a climbing wall in the living room, and guests can take baths or showers on the roof.
 Solar panels supply daytime electricity, and chopped firewood is stored beneath the deck.